abd-adhyatma/Symmetry-analysis-in-BOSS/README.md

  1. Clone this repository to your machine.
  2. Navigate to the cloned folder.
- 3. With a virtual environment containing BOSS activated, execute: `pip install -r requirements.txt`
+ 3. With a virtual environment containing BOSS activated, execute the following lines:
- 4. To build the package, execute: `python setup.py sdist bdist_wheel`
+`pip install -r requirements.txt`
- 5. To install, execute: `pip install`
+`pip install .`

 > Written with [StackEdit](https://stackedit.io/).